 In this section, you can define your calling rates both for incoming and outgoing calls.
 Here is where you can enter all your telecom pricing model information.

 First, you can have an arbitrary name for the class.
 Then start entering different information, like tax percentage, incoming/outgoing rate based on per call, second, minute, and month.

 You can even eliminate some of the cost of the incoming and outgoing calls which have a duration lower than a certain value by taking advantage of Incoming Calculate Charge X Sec and Outgoing Calculate Charge X Sec.

 For example, if we enter 10 as the value of these fields, then the cost of all the incoming and outgoing calls with 10 seconds and more will be taken into account.
 And calls with a duration of fewer than 10 seconds will be ignored.

 Some of the telecommunication companies have defined minimum durations for charging incoming and outgoing calls.
 You can enter the minimum durations for calls as defined by your telecom company into Incoming Minimum Charge X Sec and Outgoing Minimum Charge X Sec fields.

 As an example, if we enter 60, then all the incoming and outgoing calls with a duration of fewer than 60 seconds will be charged as if they lasted 60 seconds.

-By simply clicking on the Gear icon on the right-hand side of each class and scrolling down to the bottom of the page, you can make a list of other conditional rates for calculating your calls under Custom Rate section.
+By simply clicking on the Gear icon on the right-hand side of each class and scrolling down to the bottom of the page, you can make a list of other conditional rates for calculating your calls under the Custom Rate section.

-Click on the Plus/Add button to the left of the Custom Rate List, to add a custom rate.
+Click on the Plus/Add button to the left of the Custom Rate List to add a custom rate.